Salt! You cannot live without it.

-Salt, a vital mineral to life, has been a part of our food and lives since time immemorial.
+A vital mineral to life, salt has been a part of our food and lives since time immemorial.
 For centuries, salt was used as a form of payment.
 In fact, the word ‘salary’ comes from the tradition of paying Roman soldiers in salt rather than gold, silver or copper.
 Salt’s history as a medicine is also long and has withstood the test of time.
-It’s been used and is still used to treat gas, bloating, abdominal pains and bowel obstructions.
+It has a long history of use and is still used to treat gas, bloating, abdominal pains and bowel obstructions.
 Salt water washes are effective at treating skin eruptions, poison ivy and oak and general itching.
 Salt water is also effective as a gargle for sore throats and bleeding or pus filled gums.

 Once precious and difficult to obtain, today salt is readily available in many forms to most of us.
 Our options are wide with salts ranging in color and flavor from luscious pinks to grays and golds.
 Too little or too much salt in the diet can create a problem – and sodium and salt are not the same thing – but we will get to that.
 First, what does the flavor do from an Asian food energetic perspective?

 Salt has a cooling thermal nature, moistens Yin and counters dryness

 Of the 5 Flavors in Chinese medicine – sweet, sour, bitter & pungent – salt is the only flavor that is also a mineral, which is perfectly apt for the flavor of the Water element.
 It’s the flavor that corresponds to the Kidneys which are the “root of Yin and Yang” in our bodies.
 Corresponding to the season of Winter, salt and the salty flavor help to cool the system down whether the heat is caused by seasonal heat or interior friction caused by habituated emotions.
 Yes, your constant angst, frustration, worry or fear generates heat internally.
 The salty flavor encourages Yin and fluids to rebuild countering conditions of dryness – partly because an increase in salt in the diet requires an increase of fluid and water intake.